-The DTES Neighbourhood House is developing a project called Let’s Speak Up! which aims to reduce the barriers residents face when choosing to be engaged in the Board governance that impacts their community.
-Through dialogue, education and the commitment of local agencies we are planning to support the capacity development of already existing and potential inclusive Board composition.
+The DTES Neighbourhood House is developing a project called Let’s Speak Up! which aims to reduce the barriers residents face when choosing to be engaged in the nonprofit board governance that impacts their community.
+Through dialogue, education and the commitment of local agencies we are planning to support the capacity development of already existing and potential inclusive board composition.

 Why Board Governance?